How to improve SEO for JavaScript-heavy Websites

 • not placing href or navigation links on div, sections, headings, or any other attribute other than anchor tag.

-Apart from this, it's necessary that you master advanced optimization, further detailed below.
+Apart from this, it's necessary that you master advanced optimisation, further detailed below.

 CDNs are highly critical when it comes to the loading time of the page.
 They will help you optimize, transform and provide you with delivery options for media content.
 They are also important to use for creating a cache of the content requested, in the nearest location of the user.
 So when the next time a user requests a website page, all images and media will be loaded from the cache.